 If you’re not ahead of the digital marketing curve, you’re behind it.
 Become an expert at tracking your successes and failures.
 Save all email correspondence, feedback, and stats.
 Keep advancing your skills as an online business owner.
 This way, you’ll continually learn new ways to integrate digital marketing into your overall brand strategy.’

 When you’re ready to start building your marketing campaigns, after the market research is done, walk down the process of the 4Ps Marketing Mix: Product, Place, Promotion, Price.
-Add in the “7Ps” extension: People, Processes, Physical Evidence.
+Add in the “7Ps Marketing Mix” by extension: People, Processes, Physical Evidence.
 This is the template to creating marketing strategies that succeed.

 Marketing isn’t all fun and games.
 Sometimes it takes know-how to get the job done right.
 The next time you need a little more experience than you have, contact Level343.
 We’ve been online since there was a line to be on.
-We’ll lead you to the next level of business.
+We’ll lead you to the next level of your marketing mix in business.